GSA/search.digitalgov.gov/_posts/2013-09-16-display-images.md

 Use the Choose File option to upload the logo, if any, that you'd like to appear in the header of your results page *for searchers using mobile phones*.
 Click on the option, Mark Mobile Logo for Deletion, to delete an uploaded logo.

+The optimal size is 100x50 pixels (100 pixels wide and 50 pixels high).

 If you don't upload a mobile logo, searchers on mobile phones will simply see the header, *YourSiteName Mobile*.

 ## Page Background